Trust based attachment: Model of reputation spread

 We have

 The index $k$ runs over all neighbors of the individual $i$, but omitting $j$.
 The quantity $P_{jk}$ denotes the probability that gossip \cite{PhysRevE.76.036117} originating from $j$ reaches $k$. $P_{jk}$ grows with the number of paths that can carry information, but falls off with their length.
 Note that $P_{jk}$ is the percolation probability with parameter $p$ between node $j$ and $k$ on the sub-graph that is given by neighborhood of individual $i$.
 Calculating percolation on general graphs is a well-known, formidable problem, and efficient algorithms exist only for special cases \cite{gilbert1959random,kirkpatrick1973percolation,PhysRevE.76.036117,PhysRevLett.85.5468}.
-However, in the \SI{} we derive a fast and accurate approximation for calculating $n_{ij}$ as a function of the local degree, clustering, and embeddedness by leveraging the reliability theory of random graphs \cite{gilbert1959random}.
-We test the applicability of this approximation by comparing it to exact calculations on small graphs and to extensive numerical simulations of both real-world and artificial networks ({\bf Extended Data \cref{edfig:simcompare_real,edfig:simcompare}}).
+However, in \nameref{S1_SI} section ``Random neighborhood approximation for gossip propagation'' we derive a fast and accurate approximation for calculating $n_{ij}$ as a function of the local degree, clustering, and embeddedness by leveraging the reliability theory of random graphs \cite{gilbert1959random}.
+We test the applicability of this approximation by comparing it to exact calculations on small graphs and to extensive numerical simulations of both real-world and artificial networks (Extended Data Figures 1 and 2 in \nameref{S1_SI}).